 The organizer in me knew there had to be a better way!
 So I experimented with my family's own games and lived with the system for a while before ever recommending it on Instagram or doing it in a client's home.
 And I have to tell you, we LOVE having our games organized like this!
 It might not be for everyone, but here are some tips for how to do this in your own home if you think it might be for you.

 These zipper pouches will fit great in a number of large bins.
-I love the weaved look of this budget-friendly Target bin pictured above, or the softer look of this felt bin below.
+I love the weaved look of Target's budget-friendly y-weave bin pictured above, or the softer look of their felt bins.
 Measure where you will be storing the bins, and then pick one that will work best for your space.

-Card games fit great in the smallest size zipper pouch but I also love to put them in these 4x6 photo storage boxes.
-These fit beautifully into a drawer like this:
+Card games fit great in the smallest size zipper pouch but I also love to put them in 4x6 photo storage boxes.
+These fit beautifully filed in a drawer.

 But if you don't have a drawer to put them in, I also love to use these chancellor bins from The Container Store.
 They are sturdy and large and have a big handle which makes them easy to pull out.

 Are we at the point in our relationship where this goes without saying?
 I cannot emphasize enough the importance of labeling when it comes to maintaining systems, especially one like games that will have multiple people getting in and out of it.
 I love these birch bin clips from The Container Store on the felt bins especially.
-I used my favorite cube labeler for the modular storage bins from Target, and the labels on the multi-purpose bins were custom made in my label shop.
+I used my favorite cube labeler for the modular storage bins from Target.

 Organizing games in this way not only looks better, but you'll be amazed at how much space it saves and at how easy it is to maintain.
 I also love that it makes games so easy to transport.
 Going to a friend's house for game night or up to the family cabin for the weekend?
 Just pull these bins from their spot in your home and put them in your car.
 You'll have your whole game collection with you for very little trunk space.
 Plus, no more lost pieces that have fallen out of broken game boxes.
 Now tell me, what is your family's favorite game?
 I'm always looking for new ones!